Vonfry/dotfiles/readme.md

 Now, only use nix with a build tool on other system.~~

-Rethinking again.
+~~Rethinking again.
 And try it again!
-I find some surprising feature for nixos!
+I find some surprising feature for nixos!~~

+For production environment, nixos is a good choice.
+But for development environment, we need a lot of tools to code and check, which are dependent on libraries linking, specially for auto-completion and syntax-check tools.

+Another important problem is many tools with third part package management which are built during installing, requiring some libraries in path.

+It means all thing in nixos must use nix.

 ## command-line